PlanterApp/planter_blog/content/posts/herbs-you-can-grow-in-containers/index.md

 ### Spilanthes

 Buzz buttons.
 Electric daisies.
 Toothache plant.
 Eyeball plant.
 Splinathes (*Acmella oleracea*) has many unique names and is a fun herb to grow!
-One taste of this unusual flower will tingle up your tongue and mouth.
+One tiny taste of this unusual flower will tingle up your tongue and mouth.
 It can induce a numbing sensation in the mouth, hence the nickname toothache plant.
-It’s hard to describe the taste and feeling, but one try, and you’ll understand.
-Spilanthes isn't a substitute for a trip to the dentist, but it can offer some relief in the meantime.
+It’s hard to fully describe the feeling, but one try, and you’ll understand why "buzz" and "electric" are nicknames.
+Spilanthes isn't a substitute for a trip to the dentist, but a swish of the tinctured plant can offer some relief in the meantime.
 If you can’t find spilanthes in your area, it is pretty easy to grow from seed and it can thrive in containers.
 Grow it in full sun and very rich soil, and ensure it gets watered regularly.

 ![Close-up of a spilanthes flower](https://ucarecdn.com/27d8f19a-f1f3-4b79-97f1-8ba215c20fa5/DSC07625.JPG "You can see why one of its nicknames is eyeball plant")